-M. Evan Thomas, PhD, LMFT (He/Him) - Dr. Thomas is the Department Chair, an Assistant Professor, and the Program Director of the Marriage and Family Therapy Program.
+M. Evan Thomas, PhD, LMFT (He/Him) - Dr. Thomas is the Department Chair, an Associate Professor, and the Program Director of the Marriage and Family Therapy Program.
 He has a BS in Psychology, a master's in child and Family Development with a Concentration in Marriage and Family Therapy, and a PhD in Human Development and Family Studies with a Concentration in Marriage and Family Therapy.
 He is an AAMFT Approved Supervisor.
 As Department Chair, his role includes resolving any student concerns and overseeing marketing and admissions.
 As Program Director, he is Site Coordinator for the UCG location of the MFT Program.
 In his free time, he owns a small private practice in Greenville that focuses on LGTBQ couples and substance use.

-Morgan Strickland, PhD, LMFTS (She/Her)- Dr. Strickland is an Assistant Professor and the Associate Program Director of the Marriage and Family Therapy Program.
+Morgan Strickland, PhD, LMFT/S (She/Her)- Dr. Strickland is an Assistant Professor and the Associate Program Director of the Marriage and Family Therapy Program.
 She has a BA in Psychology, an MS in Marriage and Family Therapy, and a PhD in Marriage and Family Therapy.
-She is an AAMFT Approved Supervisor and a practicing, Licensed Marriage and Family Therapist (LMFT) in both North Carolina and South Carolina.
-She owns and operates a small private practice in Spartanburg, SC where she sees couples struggling with infidelity and conflict resolution, and individuals with anxiety.
+She is an AAMFT Approved Supervisor and a practicing, Licensed Marriage and Family Therapist (LMFT) and supervisor (LMFT/S) in South Carolina at a group practice called Modern Wellness Family Counseling, LLC in Spartanburg, SC.

 Deneisha S. Scott-Poe, PhD (She/Her) - Professor Deneisha Scott-Poe is an Assistant Professor and Clinical Director of the Marriage and Family Therapy Program, based at the Spartanburg location.
 Professor Scott-Poe obtained her MA in Marriage and Family Therapy from Appalachian State University in Boone, NC and is a fifth-year doctoral candidate at Virginia Tech.
 Her dissertation and research focuses on African American adult daughters who are providing care to a parent with Alzheimer's disease through the lens of Intersectionality.
-A'Lyric Miles, M.A (She/Her) - Professor A'Lyric Miles is an Assistant Professor and Clinical Director of the Marriage and Family Therapy Program (UCG Campus).
-She has a BS in Psychology and her MA in Marriage and Family Therapy, obtained from Appalachian State University.
-Professor Miles is a doctoral candidate in the Couple, Marriage and Family Program at Texas Tech University.
+A'Lyric Miles, PhD (She/Her) - Dr. A'Lyric Miles is an Assistant Professor and Clinical Director of the Marriage and Family Therapy Program (UCG Campus).
+She has a BS in Psychology, MA in Marriage and Family Therapy, and a PhD in Couples, Marriage and Family Therapy.
+She is an AAMFT Approved supervisor candidate.
 Her dissertation and research interest focuses on the African American communities perceptions and/or mistrust of the mental health field and how clinicians are adequately understanding bias, increasing cultural framework, modifying therapy styles, etc to alleviate or encourage those perspectives to help in repairing and rebuilding mistrust within the relationship between the mental health field and the African American Community.